The following is an abridged version of the course syllabus. A full course syllabus can be found on the Canvas class website.

 Lecture Format

-• Most Monday lectures will be a combination of lecture and ungraded in-class exercises/questions covering the week’s substantive topics.
-The exercises during lecture are meant to be less about learning how to do a task in R, and more about deepening your understanding of the week’s substantive topics.
+• Most Monday lectures will be a combination of lecture and graded/ungraded in-class exercises/questions covering the week’s substantive topics.
+The ungraded exercises during lecture are meant to be less about learning how to do a task in R, and more about deepening your understanding of the week’s substantive topics.
 Expect that many of these exercises and questions be reflective of those found in the quizzes.
+See the agenda for when the required in-class activities will take place.
 Monday lectures will not be recorded.

 • Most Wednesday lectures will be a combination of some lecture covering the week’s topic but mostly computer sessions covering the week’s lab guide, which will be released on the course website every Wednesday before class.
 I will ask you to bring your laptops to Wednesday lectures in order to follow along.
 Not all lectures are expected to go the full class period.
 Wednesday lectures will be recorded and posted on Canvas.